Karageçit village massacre

-The Karageçit village massacre was the killing of 9 Kurdish women and children on 8 November 1984, in the village of Karageçit (Kurdish: Spivyan or Sipîbiyan) of Siirt province, Eruhlu district in Turkey.
-According to Ümit Özdag it was the first claimed mass attack of PKK.
+The Karageçit village massacre was the killing of 9 Kurdish women and children on 8 November 1984, in the village of Karageçit (Kurdish: Spivyan or Sipîbiyan) of Siirt province, Eruh District in Turkey (today part of Şırnak District).
 This incident was the second one of three attacks that PKK did attack the same village.

 Incident

-MDP Hatay province parliamentarian of the time Murat Sökmenoğlu made a oral motion about this massacre and Minister of Internal Affairs of the time Yıldırım Akbulut answered that PKK’s first attack to Karagecit Village was happened on 22 September 1984, result of this attack one village guard was wounded.
+MDP Hatay province parliamentarian of the time Murat Sökmenoğlu made an oral motion about this massacre and Minister of Internal Affairs of the time Yıldırım Akbulut answered that PKK's first attack to Karagecit Village was happened on 22 September 1984, result of this attack one village guard was wounded.

-It was said that second attack was began at 7.30 P.M on 8 November 1984.
-According to Yıldırım Akbulut, attack was happened with rockets directed at village head’s house and village guard’s house.
+It was said that second attack was begun at 7.30 P.M on 8 November 1984.
+According to Yıldırım Akbulut, attack was happened with rockets directed at village head's house and village guard's house.

 As a result of the attack 9 civilians died, four each of Can and Sevim families.
 Their names were: Asiye Can, Leyla Sahin, Aynur Sevim, Lutfiye Sevim, Ayse Can, Veli Can, Bahar Sevim, Bedrettin Sevim, Zeynep Can.